-Sustainability: Pillar 2 Risk management
+Sustainability: Pillar 2 Risk management Privacu and compliance Other information

 Contributing to societal well being with our new volunteering framework

 LeasePlan has a proud history of contributing to the communities we serve all over the world.

 From painting an orphanage in Romania to hosting a children's day in Mexico, LeasePlanners are eager to lend a hand or raise money for important causes.